 Geometry is arguably the most important aspect of a modern mountain bike.
 A bike’s geometry defines how a bike will perform in different mountain bike disciplines.
-Most other components on a bike you can change and upgrade, however, if the geometry is wrong there is little you can do about it.
+For most other components on a bike, you can change and upgrade, however, if the geometry is wrong there is little you can do about it.

 What Are The Differences In Head Angle?

-- Average trail bike head angle is 65-67 degrees
+- The average trail bike head angle is 65-67 degrees

-- Average enduro bikes head angle is 62-65 degree
+- The average enduro bikes head angle is 62-65 degree

 Trail bikes have a slacker head angle than a cross-country bike and a steeper head angle than an enduro bike.
 This makes trail bikes feel much more stable on tricky descent than a cross-country bike, while also feeling more agile to turn at a slower speed than an enduro bike.

 If you would like to learn more about how head angle affects how a mountain bike rides, check out our post here: What Is The Head Angle On A Bike? | Ultimate Guide